 The Adaptation Fund serves the Paris Agreement by accelerating effective adaptation action and efficient access to finance, including through direct access, to respond to the urgent needs and priorities of developing countries.
 The Fund does so by supporting country-driven adaptation projects and programmes, innovation, and learning with concrete results at the local level that can be scaled up.
 All of the Fund's activities are designed to promote locally based or locally led action, enhance access to climate finance and long-term institutional and technical capacities, empower the most vulnerable people and communities as agents of change, advance gender equality, encourage and enable the scaling and replication of results, and strengthen complementarity, coherence and synergies with other adaptation funders and actors.

-The Fund will pursue this Mission during the 2023-2027 period through three Strategic Pillars and six Crosscutting Themes.
+The Fund will pursue this Mission during the 2023-2027 period through three Strategic Pillars and six Crosscutting Themes, as summarized in the Theory of Change of the MTS (2023 - 2027) (see Illustration 5).